Customer. Vendor. Seller. Buyer.

 - If the business hopes to reduce resource costs in which case automating some of the tasks can be beneficial

-- If the business is trying to attract to a newer demographic who are not averse to conversing with a chatbot or IVR
+- If the business is trying to attract a newer demographic who are not averse to conversing with a chatbot or IVR

 Here is how you can avoid some of the pitfalls:

-- Pick the right tasks such as repetitive jobs, resources for self-service, FAQs, knowledge bases, etc. that need automation which also prevents you from alienating your customers
+- Pick the right tasks such as repetitive jobs, resources for self-service, FAQs, knowledge bases, etc. that can be automated with a knowledge base software which also prevents you from alienating your customers

 - Merge your service channels by converting them into an omnichannel strategy to collaborate effectively and efficiently ensuring that information silos do not happen

 - Automation should be undertaken to support your human team and not as a substitute for your live agents

 - Always request feedback to keep abreast of any change in customer opinion regarding the automation of your processes, either partially or fully

 Automation requires a lot of planning to make sure it is successful in offering the right customer experience to your clients.
 Too much of it can undermine the goals of achieving good customer service.
 Now, this looks like the perfect customer service problem and solution example.
 Wouldn’t you agree?

 7. When Customer Service Pushes the Wrong Product or Service

-This situation can arise if the customer has a specific product or service related query or maybe needs guidance to decide on, which is a suitable variant or model that will fit in best with their needs.
+This situation can arise if the customer has a specific product or service-related query or maybe needs guidance to decide on, which is a suitable variant or model that will fit best with their needs.

 Many times, customer service agents adopt a ‘one size fits all’ kind of approach.
 This may result in them pushing a product or service to the customer, thus, adversely impacting their experience with the business.